bjsonnen/homelab/README.md

             <a href="https://cloudnative-pg.io/">CloudNativePG</a>
         </td>
         <td>
             A cloud-native Kubernetes operator for the PostgreSQL database.
+CloudNativePG uses <a href="https://longhorn.io/">Longhorn</a> for storing data.
         </td>
     </tr>
 </table>